SSA Administrative Law Judge

 Approval rates

-Comparing a judge's performance to broader benchmarks provides context for your upcoming hearing.
-Judge Rouf maintains a lifetime approval rate of 49%, which tracks 1 percentage point below the Milwaukee Hearing Office average and 9 points below the national average.
-With 19,889 decisions on record, this data offers a stable view of the judge's history.
+Comparing a judge's approval rate to broader benchmarks provides context for your upcoming hearing.
+Judge Rouf currently maintains a 48% approval rate, which is slightly below the Milwaukee office average of 50% and lower than the national average of 58%.
+These figures are derived from a substantial docket of 19,889 lifetime decisions.
 Aggregate rates describe past decisions, not predictions for your individual hearing.

 Metric Judge Rouf Milwaukee National